wildlyclassyprince/data-playground/executing_cython_code/README.md

 # Define our function
 def some_function(some_variable):
-    '''Our functions that does something cool.'''
+    '''Our function that does something cool.'''
     return some_thing
 ```